SCOPE OF THIS CHAPTER

 For cases that are presented to VCM with a Single Assessment that recommends CIN, but the outcome of VCM is for no further involvement then the family and network must be advised in writing of this outcome and the reason for this.
 This will be done by the reception Social Worker.
 For cases that that are presented to VCM with the recommendation for Early Help and the outcome of VCM is that threshold is met for Child In Need intervention, consent of parents / carers must be revisited.
 CIN involvement requires consent of parents.

 All Children in Need require Child in Need Plans which are regularly reviewed through the Child in Need Review Process.

-Where appropriate, the Child in Need Plans will aim to address the critical issues within three months through intensive interventions.
-Where this is not achievable, it is nonetheless envisaged that Children's Social Care intervention will end within twelve months.
-Exceptions to this include Privately fostered children, children subject to Supervision Order under CIN, homeless 16 and 17 year olds, 16 and 17 year olds living independently, young offenders and young carers (where needs are not met by alternative service).
+Where appropriate, the Child in Need Plan will aim to address the critical issues within 3 months through intensive interventions, where this is not achievable, it is nonetheless envisaged that Children's Social Care intervention will end within 12 months.
+Exceptions to this include Privately fostered children, children subject to Supervision Orders under CIN, children receiving Short Breaks from residential or link care service, homeless 16 and 17 year olds, 16 and 17 year olds living independently, young offenders and young carers (where needs are not met by alternative service).

 The Child in Need Plan will identify the areas of concern affecting the child or children and set out the changes which are needed.
-It will set out the actions required by the family or professionals, to achieve the planned outcomes within agreed timescales and identify who is responsible for which action.
-It must be set out in the agreed format.All Child in Need Plans should be SMART - that is specific; measurable; achievable; realistic and timely:
+Plans must be outcome focused with the child/ren the focus of each outcome and then the actions required in order to achieve each outcome.
+It will set out the actions and who is responsible for each action with a clear timescale set using dates.
+It must be set out in the agreed format and reviewed in supervision.All Child in Need Plans should be SMART - specific; measurable; achievable; realistic and timely: